Georg Friedrich Kauffmann, Harmonische Seelenlust, Part I

 After having published all chorale preludes of the “Harmonische Seelenlust”, it is now time to bring them together in one Edition.
 Well, three actually, otherwise the result would be too voluminous.
 The works in present Edition appear in the order in which they appear in the source, with a few exceptions where reversing the original order of two pieces contributed to ease of page turning..
 They are not ordered alphabettically, nor are they ordered according to the liturgical year.
 Preludes to for example chorales sung in Advent are scattered throughout the “Harmonische Seelenlust”.
 The same is true for chorales belonging to the Pre-Lenten Season or to Lent and Passiontide.
 This is probably because of the serial nature of the original publication.
 Kauffmann made sure each volume contained something for each liturgical season.
 Present edition does not follow the separation of the original volumes, but the result is the same.
 Each of the three parts contains chorale preludes that are suitable for each of the liturgical seasons.

-The pre’view’ was done on the sample set of the Bader-organ in the Walburgiskerk in Zutphen by Sonus Paradisi for Hauptwerk.
+The pre’view’ was done on the sample set of the Müller-organ in the Sint Bavokerk in Haarlem by Voxus Organs for Hauptwerk.

 Kauffmann, Wie schön leuchtet der Mrogenstern